anath2110/GENEVIC_Supplementary/README.md

 This repository contains all supplementary materials to support the project "GENEVIC".
 ### Application Overview

-Below is a diagram describing the GENEVIC application:
+Below is a diagram describing the workflow between the three functionalities of GENEVIC and the back-end tech-stack:

 ![GENEVIC Overview Diagram](Architecture_Workflow_Schema.png)